- Machine mark removal and rust removal

 RPM chromium corundum ceramic deburring media has more rapid cutting capacity than general ceramic media.

 3P granule with micro-crystalline structure finishes small recesses and holes.
 It polishes and lights cutting in one step.

 High density tumbling media is ideal for the isotropic finishing process.

 Zirconia ball replaces stainless steel media in many applications.
 It is non-rusting, non-wearable, and environmental friendly media.

-Steel pins are ideal for small parts small area finishing, for example, jewelry and precision mechanical parts.
+Steel pins are ideal for small parts area finishing, for example, jewelry and precision mechanical parts.

-The stainless steel ball has excellent flow capacity.
-It burnishes die-casting parts effectively at low cost.
+The stainless steel ball has an excellent flow capacity.
+It burnishes die-casting parts effectively at a low cost.

 Steel diagonals enter holes and recesses of the components without lodging issues.